ojiubasi-motif/guild-audit-wk1/documentation/20-ATTACK-VECTORS.md

 ## Remediation
 Check before any low-level call that the address actually exists, for example before the low level call in the callERC20 function you can check that the address is a contract by checking its code size.

+## <font color="yellow">Arithmetic Over/Under Flows<a id="overflow-underflow"></a></font>

+### Description
+*An overflow/underflow happens when an arithmetic operation reaches the maximum or minimum size of a type.
+For instance if a number is stored in the uint8 type, it means that the number is stored in a 8 bits unsigned number ranging from 0 to 2^8-1.
+In computer programming, an integer overflow occurs when an arithmetic operation attempts to create a numeric value that is outside of the range that can be represented with a given number of bits – either larger than the maximum or lower than the minimum representable value.*

+## Remediation
+It is recommended to use vetted safe math libraries for arithmetic operations consistently throughout the smart contract system.